hunter-teacher-cert/cohort-3-summer-work-JABianchi/methods/lp/01_lesson MethodswithReturns.md

 [Markdown CheatSheet](https://replit.com/talk/learn/A-Quick-Guide-to-Replit-Talk-Markdown/7448)
+### Teachers: Seth Adams, Usman Ahmed, Joel Bianchi, Latoya B

-## Lesson objective: Writing Method with Returns to Create a Triangle
+# Lesson objective: Writing Method with Returns to Create a Triangle

 ### Aim:SWBAT analyze the rules of triangles in order to create a method that determines if three sides make a triangle.